The Log-Rank Conjecture: New Equivalent Formulations: Generalizing the Main Theorem to tensors

-A \emph{slice} of an order-$\ell$ tensor is the order-$(\ell-1)$ tensor obtained by taking a coordinate and setting to a fixed value.
+Finally, let us set up the proof of \cref{thm:tensors}.
+A \emph{slice} of an order-$\ell$ tensor is the order-$(\ell-1)$ tensor obtained by taking a coordinate and setting it to a fixed value.
 For $\lambda \in [\ell]$, a \emph{$\lambda$-slice} is a slice where we specify that $\lambda$ is the coordinate to be fixed.
 Similar to the proof of \cref{thm:main}, we define a slice-sum to be the entrywise sum of slices, and an independent set of slices is one where all of its subsets have distinct slice-sums.

 \begin{claim} Let $S$ be an independent set of $\lambda$-slices of $T$.
 Then $|S| \leq O(r \log r)$, where $r$ is the tensor rank of $T$. \end{claim} \begin{proof} Let $m = \prod_{i \ne \lambda} n_i$.
 Consider the flattening of $T$ to a matrix $M_T \in \{0, 1\}^{m \times n_{\lambda}}$.
 Then $M_T$ has rank at most $r$ and, following the bijection between $\lambda$-slices of $T$ and columns of $M_T$, there is an independent set of columns $S'$ in $M_T$ with $|S'| = |S|$.
 Apply \cref{cl:IS-size} to obtain $|S'| \leq O(r \log r)$. \end{proof}